Monitoring account resource usage

 If you have both Watson Studio and Watson Knowledge Catalog, the capacity unit hours you can use for working in Data Refinery and running Data Refinery flows in projects are not cumulative.
 You use the capacity unit hours of the plan with the highest level of precedence:

 - Enterprise or Professional

 For example, if you have Watson Studio Lite plan and Watson Knowledge Catalog Professional plan, you use Watson Knowledge Catalog CUH.

-If the plan level for both apps is the same, then you use CUH from Watson Knowledge Catalog.
+If the plan level for both services is the same, then you use CUH from Watson Knowledge Catalog.
 For example, if you have Watson Studio Lite plan and Watson Knowledge Catalog Lite plan, you can use up to the limit of Watson Knowledge Catalog CUH only.
 You cannot switch to using Watson Studio CUH.

 Monitor monthly billing